The verb sentir and its reflexive form se sentir are used in a broad sense to express sensations (to smell good) or an overall feeling (to feel good).

 e.g. Je vais bien. / Je me sens bien.

-Se sentir can also be used with adjectives to express someone's impression of how they are, how they feel.
+Se sentir can also be used with adjectives to express someone's overall impression of how they are, how they feel.

 See also Describing senses with "sentir" - The different meanings of the verb "sentir" in French